pluralsight/guides/in-review/ruby-ruby-on-rails/dual-authentication-using-devise-and-jwt/article.md

 ```

-- Another option would be to make an API specific controller e.g
+- Another option would be to make an API specific controller, as follows:

 ```ruby
 #app/controllers/application_controller.rb